Interpretation of LHC excesses at 95 GeV and 152 GeV in an extended Georgi-Machacek model: Numerical analysis setup

 \subsection{Parameter scan and point selection}

 We follow the same two-stage analysis framework as in \citere{Chen:2023bqr} and choose the parameters listed in \refeq{eq:input} as the input parameters.
-The first stage is to use the Bayesian-based Markov-Chain Monte Carlo simulation package \texttt{HEPfit}~\cite{DeBlas:2019ehy} to generate a collection of samples that are ``shaped'' by the applied theoretical and experimental constraints, for the latter of which we only consider the 125-GeV Higgs rate measurements from LHC Run-1 for reasons discussed in \citere{Chen:2023bqr}.
-The second stage is to further constrain the allowed parameter space by applying the package \texttt{HiggsTools}~\cite{Bahl:2022igd} in order to ensure that the allowed parameter regions are in accordance with the measured properties of the detected Higgs boson at 125~GeV (sub-package \texttt{HiggsSignals}~\cite{Bechtle:2013xfa,Bechtle:2014ewa,Bechtle:2020uwn,Bahl:2022igd}, dataset \texttt{v1.1}) and with the limits from searches for additional Higgs bosons at the LHC and at LEP (sub-package \texttt{HiggsBounds}~\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2020pkv,Bahl:2022igd}, dataset \texttt{v1.2}).
+The first stage is to use the Bayesian-based Markov-Chain Monte Carlo simulation package \texttt{HEPfit}~\cite{DeBlas:2019ehy} to generate a collection of samples that are ``shaped'' by the applied theoretical and experimental constraints, for the latter of which we only consider the 125-GeV Higgs rate measurements from LHC Run-1 for reasons discussed in \citere{Chen:2023bqr}.\footnote{ The reason for not including the LHC Run-2 data is that some Run-2 measurements are reported in two different statistical frameworks: the signal strength measurements and the Simplified Template Cross Section measurements.
+While \texttt{HEPfit} adopts the former, \texttt{HiggsTools} adopts the latter, and thus, for technical convenience, we only use the Run-1 data in HEPfit, as discussed in \citere{Chen:2023bqr}.} The second stage is to further constrain the allowed parameter space by applying the package \texttt{HiggsTools}~\cite{Bahl:2022igd} in order to ensure that the allowed parameter regions are in accordance with the measured properties of the detected Higgs boson at 125~GeV (sub-package \texttt{HiggsSignals}~\cite{Bechtle:2013xfa,Bechtle:2014ewa,Bechtle:2020uwn,Bahl:2022igd}, dataset \texttt{v1.1}) and with the limits from searches for additional Higgs bosons at the LHC and at LEP (sub-package \texttt{HiggsBounds}~\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2020pkv,Bahl:2022igd}, dataset \texttt{v1.2}).
 The employed versions of \texttt{HiggsSignals} and \texttt{HiggsBounds} include essentially all relevant datasets from the LHC Run~2 that have been made public up to now.